Kaharoa School: Embracing Community-Centered Learning in Rotorua

 Values in Daily Activities

-1. Play-Based Learning: Students develop key competencies while practicing values through dynamic interactions during play.
+1. Play-Based Learning: Developing skills while practicing values through interactive play.

-2. Modeling Behavior: Senior students embody the school values, setting examples for younger peers to follow.
+2. Modeling Behavior: Senior students set examples for younger peers by living these values.

 Student-Led Initiatives